 Cherie Calvert is a founding board member since 1999.
 She was born and raised in San Francisco, the land of gourmet restaurants and wonderful food markets.
 She acquired an appreciation for fine food at a young age.
 Professional studies include biological science and pre-med but her life took a turn to the restaurant business where she worked in all aspects of cooking, food purchasing and management for eight years in one of San Francisco’s most popular Nob Hill restaurants.
 She brings many facets of her life experiences and enthusiastic interest in subjects such as food, nutrition, alternative health research, and healthy home restoration.
 Currently she is involved in the acquisition and renovation of old properties in the Washington, DC area where healthy house construction is now in demand.
 She has many eclectic interests including, but not limited to, the collection of cookbooks, antiques, china, crystal, and all books on food history.

 Mary G. Enig, PhD, FACN, CNS, is an expert of international renown in the field of lipid chemistry.
 She has headed a number of studies on the content and effects of trans fatty acids in America and Israel and has successfully challenged government assertions that dietary animal fat causes cancer and heart disease.
 Recent scientific and media attention on the possible adverse health effects of trans fatty acids has brought increased attention to her work.
 She is a licensed nutritionist, certified by the Certification Board for Nutrition Specialists; a qualified expert witness; nutrition consultant to individuals, industry and state and federal governments; contributing editor to a number of scientific publications; Fellow of the American College of Nutrition; and President of the Maryland Nutritionists Association.
 She is the author of over 60 technical papers and presentations, as well as a popular lecturer.
-Dr. Enig is currently working on the exploratory development of an adjunct therapy for AIDS using complete medium-chain saturated fatty acids from whole foods.
 She is the author of Know Your Fats, a primer on the biochemistry of dietary fats as well as of Eat Fat Lose Fat (Penguin, Hudson Street Press, 2004).
-She is the mother of three healthy children and resides in Beltsville, Maryland.

 James Turner, Esq., a principal in the firm Swankin Turner, represents businesses as well as individuals and consumer groups in a wide variety of regulatory matters concerning food, drug, health, environmental and product-safety matters.
 He has appeared before every major consumer regulatory agency, including the Food and Drug Administration, Environmental Protection Agency, Consumer Product Safety Commission and Federal Trade Commission, as well as the Department of Agriculture and the National Institutes of Health.
 Mr. Turner has served as special counsel to the Senate Select Committee on Food, Nutrition, and Health and to the Senate Government Operations Subcommittee on Government Research.
 He has also been a policy consultant to major corporations in the food, pharmaceutical and telecommunications industries, including such companies as Kraft Foods, The Quaker Oats Company, Hoffmann-LaRoche and AT&T. Recently Mr. Turner was the lead attorney on a successful petition to the FDA to reclassify acupuncture needles from Class III to Class II medical devices, permitting their legal importation and distribution.
 He is a graduate of The Ohio State University School of Law.